 18.50.050 Accessory dwelling units.

-Accessory dwelling units, as defined by this title, may be permitted on lots of at least 7,200 square feet, and provided they meet the following development criteria:
+Accessory dwelling units, as defined by this title, are be permitted on lots of at least 7,200 square feet, and provided they meet the following development criteria:

 A. Only one accessory dwelling unit will be permitted per residential lot, except that one attached and one detached accessory dwelling unit may be permitted on lots with an area over one acre (43,560 square feet); Up to two accessory dwelling units may be permitted on a lot with a single-family dwelling.
 If a lot is developed with two principal residential units meeting the definition of middle housing, such as a duplex, then no accessory dwelling unit is permitted on that lot.